agex-inc/django-workflow/README.rst

 1. Create Function
 ^^^^^^^^^^^^^^^^^^

 This will be the description of your functions.
 So you define them once and you can use them with multiple hooking up.
-Just go to ``/admin/river/function/`` admin page and create your functions there. ``django-river`` function admin support python code highlights.
+Just go to ``/admin/workflow_config/function/`` admin page and create your functions there. ``django-workflow_config`` function admin support python code highlights.

    .. code:: python

        INSTALLED_APPS=[
            ...
            codemirror2
-           river
+           workflow_config
            ...
        ]